awesome-schedule/plannable/docs/Backend Specification.md

 ## Backend configuration

-The backend provider should provide the information specified in the `backend` constant in [config.example.ts](../src/config.example.ts).
+The backend provider should provide the information specified in the `BackendConfig` type in [config.example.ts](../src/config.example.ts) and fill them into the `"backend"` field of [package.json](../package.json)

 ## CORS headers